MarcusWolschon/osmeditor4android/documentation/docs/help/en/Rotating elements.md

 # Rotating elements

-Ways and Node with a "direction" tag can be rotated.
+Ways, multipolygons and multiple selected elements including Nodes can be rotated.
+Additionally individual Nodes with a "direction" tag can have the direction value set by rotation.

 Drag the screen roughly in a circle and the element will be rotated the appropriate amount.
-Clicking the "check" button will save the changes, selecting the "back" arroe will abort the action.
+Clicking the "check" button will save the changes, selecting the "back" arrow will abort the action.

 ## Actions